 - Use the main content editor on the Project edit page to insert text, images, or videos.
 Ideal image width is 1000px.

-- Assign categories to your project using the Project Categories box in the right hand column.
+- Assign categories to your project using the Project Types box in the right hand column.
 The categories that you create will appear at the top of the Portfolio page as a filtering menu.

 Repeat steps 2-4 for each project you want to show on your portfolio page.
 Your recent projects will be displayed on the homepage in the “Recent Projects” section.